 - Create an Urban Forestry Advisory Council to coordinate the city’s tree-related matters.

-The amendment really came from looking at the special significance of these beautiful majestic older mature trees and knowing we could do better. – Councilmember Charles Allen
+The amendment really came from looking at the special significance of these beautiful mature trees and knowing we could do better. – Councilmember Charles Allen

 The powerful testimony brought before the council by advocates and neighbors made an impact.
-On April 19, 2016 the DC Council unanimously passed the Tree Canopy Protection Amendment Act of 2016 and Mayor Bowser signed it into law soon after.
-When it comes to growing our canopy nothing is more important than convincing the leaders in our city to protect our older trees.
-Having individuals come and testify on behalf of trees makes a difference because they cannot speak for themselves.
+In April of 2016 the DC Council unanimously passed the Tree Canopy Protection Amendment Act and Mayor Bowser signed it into law soon after.
+When it comes to growing our canopy, nothing is more important than convincing the leaders in our city to protect our older trees.